labring/sealos/docs/4.0/docs/build-cloud-image/build-cloudImage-with-binary-file.md

 mv linux-amd64/helm opt/
 ```

-Create a file named `Kubefile` for image build:
+Create a file named `Sealosfile` for image build:

 ```shell
 FROM scratch